ngxs/store/docs/advanced/errors.md

 export class AppModule {}
 ```

-This way you can track application errors and add error handling.
+This option allows to track errors and handle them.

 ```ts
 @Component({